TimothyCorrado/small-biz-cybersecurity-toolkit/progress/Entry003.md

 02/13/2026: downgrading position to help desk to get into cyber security, studying for A+ certificate, and applying for help desk / cyber

 02/16/2025: Applied to 12 jobs yesterday, looking into making a cybersecurity ai generating media.

+02/17/2026: practiced with ai generation, to generate stories and make educational content.